By dentist Dr. Richard Mitchell

 With covid - 19, humans have NO previous exposure and therefore no resistance to the virus.
 This is NOT a virus that has infected humans before, and so we have no degree of immunity at all.
 If you are exposed to the virus, you are highly likely to get infected.

-4. The death rate; WHO Director-General Tedros Adhanom Ghebreyesus said that globally the seasonal flu kills far less than 1% of those infected, while about 3% of reported COVID-19 cases have died.
+4. The death rate; WHO Director-General Tedros Adhanom Ghebreyesus said that globally the seasonal flu kills about 0.1% of those infected, while about 2% of reported COVID-19 cases have died.

-So the total number of people who will eventually die from this new virus is likely to be hundreds of thousands worldwide.
+So the total number of people who will eventually die from this new virus is likely to be measured in the MILLIONS worldwide.

-Update September 25, 2020 - According to Johns Hopkins data, global deaths from Covid-19 infection is now reported to be over one million deaths, while over 30 million people worldwide have been infected.
-That is a death rate of MORE THAN 3%.
+Update November 21, 2020 - According to Johns Hopkins data, global deaths from Covid-19 infection is now reported to be over 1.4 million deaths, while almost 60 million people worldwide have been infected.
+That is a death rate of OVER 2%.

 And in India, Central America and Brazil the rates are still rising, out of control.